Andy McCarthy and The Plot to Destroy A Presidency

 So if you're going to do something by counterintelligence, it's by nature being done for the president.

-Uh they've said again and again uh that they were aware of what Russia was trying to do to interfere with the election uh in real time.
+They've said again and again that they were aware of what Russia was trying to do to interfere with the election in real time.

-And I think, you know, one of the big things I try to highlight in the book is this January fifth, twenty seventeen meeting in the Oval Office, where the main topic of discussion on the day before there's going to brief President elect Trump on Russia's interference in the election is what information should be withheld from the incoming Trump team regarding Russia.
+And I think, you know, one of the big things I try to highlight in the book is this January 5th, 2017 meeting in the Oval Office where the main topic of discussion on the day before they're going to brief President-elect Trump on Russia's interference in the election is what information should be withheld from the incoming Trump team regarding Russia.

 You know, now the president said earlier today he agrees with this contention in your book.

-But in this ball occlusion, now what does it mean if the whole counterintelligence in Russia hoax narrative that Barack Obama was involved in the get-go, what does that mean for him?
+But in this bowl of collusion, now, what does it mean if the whole counterintelligence Russia hoax narrative that Barack Obama was involved in the get-go, what does that mean for him?

 What does it mean for Biden?

-Well, I think they're there yes, I think that's right, and I think he should have been uh and had to answer them all along.
+Well, I think they're, yes, I think that's right, and I think he should have been had to answer them all along.

-And Sean, just uh just to turn it around, um, what do you think the media and the Democrats would say if it turned out that the FBI currently was doing counterintelligence investigations and President Trump was unaware of them.
+And, Sean, just to turn it around, what do you think the media and the Democrats would say if it turned out that the FBI currently was doing counterintelligence investigations and President Trump was unaware of them?

-They would make that into the biggest uh you know case that uh that Trump was incompetent that you could imagine.
+They would make that into the biggest case that Trump was incompetent that you could imagine.

-But how much it's gonna have consequences for Obama and Biden, how much they're going to be pressed on this really depends on how how much of an impression what happened here made makes on the country.
+How much it's going to have consequences for Obama and Biden, how much they're going to be pressed on this, really depends on how much of an impression what happened here makes on the country.

-I I, like you happen to think it's a big deal when the incumbent administration exploits the counterintelligence and law enforcement apparatus of the government in a political campaign against the opposition candidate.
+I, like you, happen to think it's a big deal when the incumbent administration exploits the counterintelligence and law enforcement apparatus of the government in a political campaign against the opposition candidate.

 To me, that's a pretty big scandal.

-You know, that's all gonna be proven real.
+You know, that's all going to be proven real.

-John Solomon's on for an hour yesterday, Andy, and you know, we have a slight disagreement.
+John Solomon's on for an hour yesterday, Andy, and we have a slight disagreement.

-We know we're gonna have the Horowitz report on Comey, which we've been talking about uh likely today, tonight or soon, and we know that we that there was a referral for a potential prosecution in that case, and he also showed a lack of candor.
+And we know that there was a referral for potential prosecution in that case, and he also showed a lack of candor.

 He had those documents that were classified in his house that FBI agents retrieved a month after he was fired.

-Then of course the Pfizer investigation after multiple warnings, we know there was premeditated fraud committed on a Pfizer court on four separate occasions, those warrants were signed, and everybody had been warned that the bulk of information used in the application is unfair of unverifiable.
+Those warrants were signed, and everybody had been warned that the bulk of information used in the application is unfair, unverifiable.

-Uh we now know ninety plus percent of it to be outright lies.
+We now know 90-plus percent of it to be outright lies.

-Uh is that a crime, premeditated fraud to obtain a warrant to spy on an opposition party candidate than a transition team than a president?
+Is that a crime, premeditated fraud, to obtain a warrant to spy on an opposition party candidate, then a transition team, then a president?

-Sean, I think it's a profound I me we we've done this before, I know, but we I think it's a profound abuse of power.
+Sean, I think it's a profound, we've done this before, I know, but I think it's a profound abuse of power.

 Yeah.